sakurai-youhei/traversal-poc/README.md

 - chisel establishes a tunnel over wss:// (WebSocket over SSL/TLS) through 8443/tcp, which initiates SSH bi-directional ports forwarding over the tunnel.
 - When AGENT opens channels to 5432/tcp, 443/tcp, 80/tcp and 22/tcp on MAANGER, iptables on AGENT redirects them to local 15432/tcp, 10443/tcp, 10080/tcp and 10022/tcp which ports are being teleported to MAANGER's remote 5432/tcp, 443/tcp, 80/tcp and 22/tcp by chisel.
+    - i.e. Source IP of network communication to MANAGER is not AGENT's IP but MANAGER's 127.0.0.1.
 - When MANAGER  opens channels to 22/tcp on AGENT, iptables on MANAGER redirects them to local 1002x/tcp which port is being teleported to AGENT's remote 22/tcp by chisel.

-**Configuration notes**

-- Source IP of network communication to MANAGER is not AGENT's IP but MANAGER's 127.0.0.1.
-- Source IP of network communication to AGENT is not MANAGER's IP but AGENT's 127.0.0.1.
+    - i.e. Source IP of network communication to AGENT is not MANAGER's IP but AGENT's 127.0.0.1.